komiamiko/komiamiko.github.io/_posts/2020-06-21-ski-numerals.markdown

 At a time like this, I really wish I had an optimizing SKI compiler.
 Here I am doing my best to hand optimize it, ignoring numerous other branches in the tree of possibilities which could possibly lead to a more optimized version, just taking the smallest expression I can get for each part and then linking with its dependencies.

-I am by no means claiming the final expression I get is optimal It is likely easy to squeeze it down smaller even with no new constructions just by inlining and optimizing.
+I am by no means claiming the final expression I get is optimal.
+It is likely easy to squeeze it down smaller even with no new constructions just by inlining and optimizing.
 I'm just here to say "it can be done in this many combinators".